robzach/capitalism-works-for-me/readme.md

 ### software oddities

+#### compilation failure

 I needed to make some small changes to the software as I'd received it so that it would successfully compile in Arduino 1.8.5, which is the version I'm running on my computer.
-I'm noting them here for posterity:
+I'm noting them here explicitly for posterity:

-original | changed to
+original (capSignV16) | changed to (capSignV16_compile_Arduino185)
 --- | ---
 `Wire.send()` | `Wire.write()`
 `Wire.receive()` | `Wire.read()`